Remortgage Buy to Let Portfolio

 - Tracker – The interest rate landlords pay may fluctuate in response to changes made to the base rate set by the Bank of England.
 This means it could cost landlords more if the base rate rises or less if a reduction is made to the base rate.

 No matter the size of your current rental property portfolio or the motive behind your desire to remortgage you might benefit from seeking the assistance of a professional, independent mortgage adviser.
-Not only can mortgage advisers offer impartial advice to borrowers throughout the remortgage process, but advisers who offer a whole of market service can use their expertise to find you the most suitable products available for your needs from range of different providers.
+Not only can mortgage advisers offer impartial advice to borrowers throughout the remortgage process, but advisers who offer a whole of market service can use their expertise to find you the most suitable products available for your needs.
 There are also certain mortgages available from specialist lenders, not available on the high street, which can only be accessed via an intermediary such as a mortgage adviser.

 Fair Mortgages offers a whole of market mortgage intermediary service.
 If you want to find out if Fair Mortgages could help you, you can fill in our online contact form to request a call back and receive a free initial consultation from a Fair Mortgages adviser.
 Alternatively, you can get in touch with us directly by calling 0117 403 4222.